Ashfaq Ahmed

 Ashfaq Ahmed (22 August 1925 – 7 September 2004) was a Pakistani writer, playwright and broadcaster.
 His works in Urdu included novels, short stories and plays for Pakistan Television and Radio Pakistan.
 He is the recipient of Presidential Pride of Performance and Sitara-i-Imtiaz (Star of Excellence) awards for his everlasting services in the field of broadcasting and literary heritage of Pakistan.

 Early life and education

 Ashfaq Ahmed was born on 22 August 1925 in Muktsar, Punjab, British India, in an ethnic Pashtun family of the Mohmand tribe.
 His early education was in Muktsar.

 He completed a Master of Arts degree in Urdu literature from Government College Lahore.
 His wife, Bano Qudsia, was also a student there.
 Subsequently, he served as a lecturer at Dayal Singh College in Lahore for two years.
 He later moved to Rome, where he worked as an Urdu newscaster for Radio Rome and taught Urdu at the University of Rome.
 During his time in Europe, he earned diplomas in Italian and French from the University of Rome and the University of Grenoble, respectively.
 He also obtained a specialized diploma in radio broadcasting from New York University.

-Ahmed travelled widely and could speak Pashto, Punjabi, Urdu, English, Italian and French.